 Tourism that generates positive economic returns spread across different sectors and regions.

 Where its activities contribute to the conservation of the destination’s natural, historical and cultural assets.

 Where its activities have minimal negative impact.

-Tenerife provides a perfect context for the research, as it attracts a diverse range of tourists looking to enjoy very different holiday experiences.
-Therefore, it will provide opportunities to measure and compare the different impacts of different segments.
+Tenerife provided a perfect context for the research, as it attracts a diverse range of tourists looking to enjoy very different holiday experiences.
+It provided opportunities to measure and compare the different impacts of different segments.

-Tenerife tourism data has been analysed to identify key segments in relation to age, nationality, group structure (e.g. families, singles) and number of visits.
+Tenerife tourism data was analysed to identify key segments in relation to age, nationality, group structure (e.g. families, singles) and number of visits.
 These segments were then further analysed according to type and nature of activities, associated spend, satisfaction levels etc.

-This gives us a reasonable picture of where people stay and go out, what they do, how much they spend and on what.
-From this, we can start to investigate some of the following:
+This gave us a reasonable picture of where people stay and go out, what they do, how much they spend and on what.
+From this, we could start to investigate some of the following:

 How much their visits support small businesses and employment (from where they stay and go)

 What impact they have on heritage and conservation sites (spend and footfall)